 They were the more intolerant of the two groups.
 The Pharisees were a more spiritual group, more concerned about theological issues, and they were willing to talk, discuss and debate.
 The Sadducees were political, concerned with maintaining their grip on power.
 A politician is the most intolerant and dangerous man on earth because he will do anything and take any position to stay in power.
+The Sadducees did not believe in resurrection, angels, spirit, or in a future state.
+They believed in nothing except politics and power.
+People like this fear the people more than they fear God, if they fear Him at all.

-4:2 Being grieved that they taught the people,a and preached through Jesus the resurrection from the deadb
+4:2 Being grieved that they taught the people,^a and preached through Jesus the resurrection from the dead^b